 Occasionally the problem is thought to be congenital or may occur very early in life.
 One of the reasons for this may be that the child never refined this ability.
 This is often a fatigue related problem that affects susceptible individuals and is caused by sustained near vision.
 The problem generally becomes more apparent with the commencement of schoolwork and learning to read.

 Individuals that have never refined the ability to maintain their eyes in the converged posture may have very few visual symptoms.
-These children do however have poorer fine eye-hand and visual motor skills and will tend to avoid near centred tasks as they have difficulty attending to these.
+These children do however have poorer fine eye-hand and visual motor skills.
+They will tend to avoid near centered tasks as they have difficulty attending to these.
 They may also require more tactile involvement (feeling) in learning about their world than would be expected for their age.

 - Difficulty sustaining attention at visually demanding tasks.

 - Visual fatigue or stress symptoms such as red eyes, sore eyes, frontal or temporal headaches, transient near and/or distance blur.